jjYBdx4IL/ajax-solnotes/README.md

 ## Changes & Remarks

-* This project has been derived in large parts from [Ajax Solr](https://github.com/evolvingweb/ajax-solr).
+* This project has been derived in parts from [Ajax Solr](https://github.com/evolvingweb/ajax-solr), but has since been completely rewritten.
-* Out-of-order responses are prevented by calling abort() (`AbstractManager::cancelAllRequests()`)on all open async requests when the user issues a new live-search request (ie. changes the search field).
-Also, the result display update timer gets cancelled (`ResultWidget::disableUntilNextResponse()`).
+* Out-of-order responses are prevented by calling abort() on a potentially running async request when the user issues a new live-search request (ie. changes the search field).
+Also, the result display update/relayout timer gets cancelled.
-* Everything that's not needed has been stripped out.
+* Everything that's not needed has been stripped out (jQuery UI, RequireJS).
-* Updated external JavaScript assets to the current stable version (jQuery/UI, RequireJS).
+* JQuery has been updated and [HE](https://github.com/mathiasbynens/he) added.
 * CSS supports browser dark mode.
+* Added [nunjucks](https://mozilla.github.io/nunjucks/templating.html) templating system to be able to switch js include tags in `index.html` between minified and dev sources depending on the command line switch `--prod`.
+* Added [live-reload](https://www.npmjs.com/package/livereload) for instant css updates and automatic page refreshes.
+Enable via `--livereload`.
+Or simply `npm run dev`.
+* Switched over from the strange RequireJS loading and init system to a clean, simple, straight-forward class-based flat initialization.
+'Main program' is now in src/client.js and the js loading sequence is defined in `views/index.html` (from where also the minify process extracts it).
+This rewrite allows the use of type checking without having to migrate to TypeScript.

 ## Installation

 * Node.js server:
   * `node server.js [-h]`
+  * Check `--help`and `package.json` for available `npm run <opt>` options.
   * Alternatively, for development:
     * `npm install nodemon -g`
     * `nodemon server.js [-h]`
+    * or simply `npm run dev`
+  * For prod:
+    * `npm run minify` minifies css and js using [Uglify-JS](https://github.com/mishoo/UglifyJS) and [uglifycss](https://www.npmjs.com/package/uglifycss).
+    * `npm run prod`
+    * That will enable the `--prod` flag, which in turn will redirect css and js loading to the `build/` dir where the minified css and js files get written to.
   * Use the `--help` option to display a current list of available arguments.
   * If all went right, the frontend should be accessible at http://localhost:3000 now.
 * [Solr 8](https://solr.apache.org/downloads.html):